rastislavcore/rust-gui-overview/README.md

 Compiling a cpp static library from QT, then linking to a Rust program and also statically linking Qt.

+Really hard to have it compile... need to link statically all libs and plugins.

 See [here for code example](https://gitlab.com/z0mbie42/rust_gui_ecosystem_overview/tree/master/qt_rust#linking-qt-statically).

+#### Resources

 * https://doc.qt.io/qt-5/qpa.html#qpa-plugins
 * https://jonnyzzz.com/blog/2018/06/13/link-error-3/

-Really hard to have it compile... need to link statically all libs and plugins.

 #### Troubleshooting